cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 1. Open the Cemu application
 1. Right click on the game you'd like to transfer the save to
 1. Click `Save directory`
-1. Copy over the contents of the `dumpling/save/GAME` folder from your SD/USB to the save directory
+1. Copy over the contents of the `dumpling/Saves/[game]` folder from your SD card or USB device to the save directory
+    - Replace `[game]` with whichever game you want to copy over
 1. Navigate to the root of your mlc01 directory
-1. Copy over the contents of `dumpling/account_data/mlc01` from your SD/USB to the mlc01 directory and replace any files if prompted
+1. Copy over the contents of `dumpling/Online Files/mlc01` from your SD card or USB device to the mlc01 directory and replace any files if prompted
 1. Close Cemu and re-open it again
 1. On the top bar, click `Options` -> `Active Account`
 1. Select the account used from your Wii U